 Dear Your Teen:

-How do you recommend dealing with a parent who spends a lot of time and effort engineering social situations and uses the other kids in the friend group as pawns?
-I can’t imagine having the time, energy or desire to do this, but I know someone who has made an art form out of it.
-My teenager has been both the beneficiary and the collateral damage of her efforts, but either way, it’s frustrating.
+I’m having trouble with another parent.
+She spends a lot of time engineering social situations.
+In the mix, she uses the other kids in the friend group as pawns.
+I can’t imagine having the time, energy, or desire to do this.
+But this mom has made an art form out of it.
+My teenager has both benefitted and suffered from her social manipulation.
+Either way, it’s frustrating.

-Navigating social situations and friend groups can be challenging for both parents and kids alike, although the types of challenges can differ, depending on your child’s age and developmental level.
+Parents and teens can have a hard time navigating social situations and friend groups.
+The types of challenges can differ, depending on your child’s age and developmental level.
 Without knowing the specifics of the situation you are dealing with, I can offer some general advice that can help you to address your concerns.
-Here are some ideas for you.

 In this way, you are setting a limit and providing direct feedback to her, as well as engaging her in a discussion that can lead toward a solution.
 Through this approach, she will be more likely to hear your concern.
 There will also be increased potential for a long-term change in this parent’s behavior.
 In addition, by doing this, you increase the likelihood of an ongoing, open dialogue that you can have with this parent when other concerns arise.